sigmie/sigmie.com/docs/v0/filter-parser.md

 ```bash
 {field}:"{value}"
 ```
-The above syntax is used to filter for concrete values.
-This operator is useful when you want to filter your search absed on a particular field value.
+The syntax above is used to filter for specific values.
+This operator is beneficial when you need to narrow down your search based on a specific field value.

 The `{field}` placeholder represents the field name.

-Imagine this document structure:
+Consider this document structure:
 ```json
 {
  "color": "..."
 }
 ```

-To filter for the documents, which color is red you will use
+To filter for documents with the color red, you would use:

 ```sql
 color:'red'
 ```
-For strings the `{value}` needs to be enclosed inside of double `"` or single quotes `'`.
+For strings, the `{value}` must be enclosed in double `"` or single quotes `'`.
 You can escape quotes inside of the `{value}` using a **backslash** `\`.

 ### is & is_not

-To filter `boolean` fields use the `is:` and `is_not:`
+The `is:` and `is_not:` operators are used to filter `boolean` fields.

-The `is` operator is used to find documents where the **boolean** field value is `true`.
+The `is` operator matches documents where the specified **boolean** field value is `true`.

 ```bash
 is:{field}
 ```

-The `is_not` operator is used the filter documents where the **boolean value is** `false`.
+Conversely, the `is_not` operator matches documents where the specified **boolean** field value is `false`.

 ```bash
 is_not:{field}
 ```

-In the documents stucture
+For instance, consider the following document structure:
 ```json
 {
   "active": true
 }
 ```

-we will use
+In this case, you can use:

 ```sql
 is:active
 ```

-to match documents that are **active** and the
+to match documents that are **active**, and:

 ```sql
 is_not:active